Ketamine for Chronic Pain

 Ketamine Redefines Pain Management

 Thousands of Americans die every year through the accidental overdose of opioid pain medications.
 Patients with severe chronic pain do not set out to become a statistic.
 The problem is that the traditional model of narcotic pain medications leads them down a dark and predictable pathway.
-Opioids suppress the ability of a person to breath which is a very dangerous quality.
-At the same time many of these patients are prescribed benzodiazepines such as Xanax or Valium.
-These “benzos” also suppress respirations and they also have a powerful amnestic effect.
+Opioids suppress the ability of a person to breathe which is a very dangerous quality.
+At the same time, many of these patients are prescribed benzodiazepines such as Xanax or Valium.
+These “benzos” also suppress respiration and they also have a powerful amnestic effect.
 If a patient takes opioids and takes some Valium and maybe has an alcoholic drink or two it is not hard for them to lose track and take another dose and become more forgetful…and before long you have the ideal situation for an accidental overdose.
 At Klarisana we feel if clinicians would embrace the concept of breaking the cycle of chronic pain with ketamine infusions (which incidentally does NOT suppress respirations) then the whole paradigm of pain management would change, and thousands of lives would be saved every year.

 ”Never underestimate the pain of a person, because in all honesty, everyone is struggling.
 Some people are just better at hiding it than others.”Will Smith